At CHCA, students have MORE unique and extraordinary experiences that expand how

-They’ll get an education that will prepare them for life.
+they see God’s world and their role in it.
+They get an education that prepares them for life.

 (Integrated Christian Studies Curriculum)

-Student Organized Service
+Student Organized Service (S.O.S.)

 Beak Squad Robotics

 These globally ranked programs encourage and inspire scientific and technological pursuits for students in both the Lower and Upper Schools.
 Through team collaboration and the mentorship of industry professionals, you will learn to bridge the gap between practical problems and creative solutions.